Global Engagement Center

 Dependent I-20: This is used by immediate family members (Spouse or children) of an F-1 visa holder.
 This I-20 is needed by individuals who are seeking to obtain an F-2 visa.
 For more information about obtaining a dependent I-20, visit: Request a Dependent.

-If you lose your I-20, you can order a reprint for $5.00 from the Multicultural and International Center (MIC).
+If you lose your I-20, you can order a reprint for $5.00 from the Global Engagement Center (GEC).

 I-20/DS-2019 Reprint Request

 Complete this form and attach a receipt and submit to a Designated School Official to obtain a reprint of your I-20.